 I also appreciated Warren’s portrayal of an abusive relationship in this novel.
 In the afterword, she says, “I came upon this story idea after hearing about a woman who had inadvertently walked into an abusive relationship.
 She didn’t exactly know how she got there—just that one day she opened her eyes to the truth.
 But she’d told herself so many lies that tracing her path toward this abuser seemed almost natural.
 She accepted abuse because of her inability to believe she was worthy of anything else.”

 With likeable characters who face tough struggles, Always on My Mind is a fast-paced yet thought-provoking story.
-I enjoyed catching glimpses of Darek and Ivy as well as other members of the family.
+I enjoyed catching glimpses of Eden and Jace as well as Darekn and Ivy.
 And with the cliffhanger at the end of the novel, I can’t wait to find out the rest of Amelia’s story.

 Susan May Warren is the best-selling author of more than forty novels, including Take a Chance on Me and It Had to Be You.
 She and her husband have four children and served as missionaries in Russia for eight years.
 They now live in Minnesota and enjoy hiking and canoeing.
 Susan also runs an online writing community.
 For exciting updates on her new releases, previous books, and more, visit her website.